Chittim Ranch

 Today, Maverick County continues to evolve as a vibrant and diverse community.
 It is home to a mix of agriculture, ranching, and industrial activities, and its proximity to the U.S.-Mexico border plays a significant role in its economic and cultural identity.
 The county's history is celebrated through various heritage sites, including Fort Duncan Park and historical museums, allowing residents and visitors to explore its fascinating past.

-This timeline provides a condensed summary of the historical journey of Maverick County, Texas.
+This timeline provides a concise overview of the key events in the history of Maverick County, Texas.